ahmadiehsan/personal_docs/docs/ai/machine_learning/_overview.md

 === "Supervised"

-    Involves training a model on labeled data, where each data point is associated with a target label or category.
+    Supervised learning involves training a model on labeled data, where each data point is associated with a target label or category.
     The model then uses this labeled data to learn the patterns and relationships between the input text and the target labels.

 === "Unsupervised"